microsoft/omnichannel-chat-sdk/README.md

 > :warning: Currently supported on web only

-It creates a chat adapter.
+It creates a chat adapter to use with [BotFramework-WebChat](https://github.com/microsoft/BotFramework-WebChat).

 ```ts
 const chatAdapter = await chatSDK.createChatAdapter();